dan-fritchman/Thesis/content.md

 VLSIR's front-ends are also user-facing programming tools.
 Generally we have eschewed designing altogether new languages (or "DSL"s) and focused on providing libraries in existing, popular languages.
 These front ends include libraries for circuit design (chapter 3), layout design (chapter 5), and several dedicated libraries targeting specific circuit families.
 VLSIR's back-ends are generally its interface to existing EDA software and data formats.
 For example, a widely used back end focuses on executing SPICE-class simulation, parsing and providing its results in schema-defined data structures.

 The choice of ProtoBuf affords for a rich diversity of front and back ends, implemented in a diversity of programming languages and featuring diverse needs for performance, portability, and designer productivity.
+Protobuf's efficient binary format is especially invaluable for VLSIR's larget, most complex set of data: that of IC layout.
+While [@raghavan2021breakfast] finds that alternative serialization systems can outperform protobuf in space-efficiency and in (de)serialization runtime, the differences are, on VLSIR's scale of demands, fairly immaterial.
+More important to VLSIR, the protobuf ecosystem and surrounding tools are materially more developed than the peer systems compared.
+At the scale of VLSIR's needs, the shared high-level approach is what dictates the bulk of performance; relative differences inject second-order effects.

 ### VLSIR Circuits